SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

     >
     >&mdash; [Dr. Wayne Grudem (Ph.D., University of Cambridge; D.D., Westminster)](https://youtu.be/s9e3Y2SMXag), "Free Grace" Theology: 5 Ways It Diminishes the Gospel. p.
 70. Endorsed by 9 leading Biblical scholars.

 3. <span style="font-weight:bold;color:ForestGreen;">[Assurance of salvation](https://sevenshepherd.github.io/1-John-2-4/) is predicated upon an evidence-based faith (1Jn 2:3-6 NLT).</span> <span style="font-weight:bold;color:FireBrick;">False teachers live in denial of the scriptures (2Cor 13:5), arguing that it leads to self-examination and doubt.
-Perhaps we should not be giving assurance to rapists, murderers, and pedophiles who have no intention to repent (aka. turn from their sins).</span>
+Perhaps we should not be giving false assurance to rapists, murderers, and pedophiles who have no intention to repent (aka. turn from their sins).</span>

     If you are unrepentant (Lk 13:3) and you pursue lifestyles of sin (1Jn 3:6-10; Gal 5:19-21) the only assurance you have, is no assurance.
 This is your wake up call (Re 3:3).
 You should be told to test to see if your faith is genuine (2Cor.13:5), to see if you really are trusting in Christ, because if you were, you'd be repentant, you'd carry your cross daily (Mt 10:38; Lk 9:23), you'd be bearing the fruits of obedience (John 15:1-17; James 2:14-26; Jn 14:15; 1 Jn 2:4), and you'd have the assurance of being foreknown (Mt 22:14).
 These are divine enablements.